andres-de-castro/mapred_engine/README.md

 # mapred_engine

+This is an implementation of single / multi-core mapreduce.

+The multicore implementation calculates the length of the file, generates a of range objects which represent file line indices and passes them to the subprocess.
+Lines are then read via linecache, this allows

+Steps:

-1) git checkout the repo
+1) git checkout this repo

 2) install venv with: